vitejs/vite/docs/config/build-options.md

 - **Default:** `false`

 Generate production source maps.
 If `true`, a separate sourcemap file will be created.
 If `'inline'`, the sourcemap will be appended to the resulting output file as a data URI. `'hidden'` works like `true` except that the corresponding sourcemap comments in the bundled files are suppressed.
+Recommended to keep false for local development, true for CI.

 ## build.rollupOptions